snyderbm/Tilt-Maze-Game/WrittenProposal.md

 The marble will then fall due to gravity until you have successfully completed the maze.

-This project will be done using an arduino uno, 2 servo motor, a joystick module, along with the necessary hardware Along with any other parts needed to build the maze.
+This project will be done using an arduino uno, 2 servo motor, a joystick module, along with the necessary hardware along with any other parts needed to build the maze.